Here Comes (And Goes) The Judge

 Yeah.
 I thought it might.

 By the time their wedding day arrives, I’m over both of them.
 Belle is changing.
 She’s growing more distant with every conversation and I’m losing her.
+I know it.
 My very best friend.
-And I know he’s the reason why.
-While Courtney is a no-show, the Judge’s frumpy old daughters grumble in the corner.
+While Courtney is a no-show at the wedding, the Judge’s frumpy old daughters stand and grumble in the corner.
 Belle is radiant, sizing up her diamond next to Desi’s rock and feeling, finally, like the high society dame she’s always wanted to be.
 She’ll be moving back to the city, something she’s wanted forever, and I want to be happy for her.
 I do.
 But I’m so not.